 Canon R6 vs Fujifilm X-T4

 The Canon EOS R6 and the Fujifilm X-T4 are two enthusiast cameras that were revealed to the public, respectively, in July 2020 and February 2020.
-Both the Canon R6 and the X-T4 are mirrorless interchangeable lens cameras that are based on a full frame (Canon R6) and an APS-C (X-T4) sensor.
+Both the R6 and the X-T4 are mirrorless interchangeable lens cameras that are based on a full frame (R6) and an APS-C (X-T4) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 26 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.